Zinabuf/GCIM/README.md

 ~~~
 plink_path <- "<plink_path>/plink2"
 ~~~
 2. Set the working directory and run the following R functions
-3.
-4. Check the combination of the outcome and exposure variable types
-5.
-   3.1.
-Binary outcome with binary exposure variable any type of confounders.
-This function performs genome-wide interaction studies (GWEIS), genome-wide association studies (GWAS), polygenic risk score (PRS) computation, and regression analysis to determine causal directions for binary outcomes and binary exposure variables in the reverse direction.
+3. Check the combination of the outcome and exposure variable types 3.1.
+Binary outcome with binary exposure variable any type of confounder for the proposed direction of causation This function performs genome-wide interaction studies (GWEIS), genome-wide association studies (GWAS), polygenic risk score (PRS) computation, and regression analysis to determine causal directions for binary outcomes and binary exposure variables in the reverse direction.